GLOBAL MARKETS-Shares slip on seesaw in oil prices, weak China data

 By Sam Forgione

-NEW YORK, Dec 8 (Reuters) - Stock markets worldwide slipped on Tuesday, weighed down by weak China trade figures, while oil came off its worst levels of the day after falling within reach of a seven-year nadir.
+NEW YORK, Dec 8 (Reuters) - Stock markets worldwide slipped on Tuesday, weighed down by weak China trade figures, but indexes were off their lows after oil prices steadied a bit after falling within reach of a seven-year nadir.

-Oil prices earlier plumbed lows last seen during the financial crisis as an intensifying supply glut sparked fears the world will run out of storage for crude.
+Oil prices stabilized after plumbing lows last seen during the financial crisis as an intensifying supply glut sparked fears the world will run out of storage for crude.
 U.S. crude hit $36.64 a barrel and Brent hit $39.81, their lowest levels since February 2009, before rebounding.

-U.S. stocks pared losses after falling more than 1 percent in morning trading, while European shares ended down nearly 1.5 percent.
-Exxon Mobil fell 2.2 percent, while miner and energy producer Freeport McMoRan was last down nearly 7 percent.
+U.S. stocks pared losses after falling more than 1 percent in morning trading, while European shares remained down nearly 1.5 percent.
+Oil majors Exxon and Chevron recovered from session lows, while miner and energy producer Freeport McMoRan was last down over 5 percent.

 “The fall in oil prices suggests weak demand globally and has worried investors as they put together their outlook for the coming year,” said Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.